-Source Name Source Type Location of Source Baddacook Well Groundwater On south shore of Baddacook Pond Whitney Well #1 Groundwater On east shore of Whitney Pond Whitney Well #2 Groundwater On east shore of Whitney Pond
+Source Name Source Type Location of Source Baddacook Well Groundwater On the south shore of Baddacook Pond Whitney Well #1 Groundwater On the east shore of Whitney Pond Whitney Well #2 Groundwater On the east shore of Whitney Pond

-Presently, the water system has over 51.2 miles of water mains, 1,818 water accounts, 373 fire hydrants and three wells: Baddacook Well, Whitney Well #1, and Whitney Well #2.
+Presently, the water system has over 51.2 miles of water mains, 1,892 water accounts, 374 fire hydrants and three water supply wells: Baddacook Well, Whitney Well #1, and Whitney Well #2.
 The Whitney Well #2 is considered a redundant back-up well for the main Whitney Well #1.
-The system's original well at Baddacook Pond constructed in 1897, still remains in active service.
-Water is pumped from our sources to the Chestnut Hill 1 million gallon storage tank at an elevation of 516 feet above sea level.
-This tank was brought into service in December 2005.
+The system's original well at Baddacook Pond (constructed in 1897), still remains in active service today.
+Water is pumped from our sources to the Chestnut Hill Water Storage tank.
+This 1.0 million gallon storage tank, constructed in 2005, is at an elevation of 516 feet above sea level.